+ Get access to helpful features to grow and manage your account:

 To find your Insights, just tap the three horizontal lines in the top right corner of your Instagram page, or tap “View Insights” below any one of your posts to view your Insights.

 Under the “Audience” tab in Instagram Insights, scroll down to the very bottom.
-Here you can what days of the week, as well as which hours during each day, your followers are online and active.
+Here you can what days of the week and which hours during each day your followers are online and active.

 Look to see when the majority of your followers are online, both days of the week and specific times.
 And make sure you are uploading posts on those days and at those times.